SuleimanFarah/sunpy/GSOC/GSoC-2016-Hieronymous.md

 I would consult stackoverflow and the regular sources Google, Python docs etc for solving the pre-processing step.
 I would require the help of my mentor for plotting, since it is a bit subtle and does require a rudimentary understanding of a some minor Solar Physics details (Which parameters are required for overlaying data over maps and specific questions such as these).

 ### 8. Deliverables
-A visualization module(like net,instr etc) which would mimic the functionality of [``SolarSoft latest events``](http://www.lmsal.com/solarsoft/last_events/) , [``Solar Monitor``](http://solarmonitor.org/) and similar entitiies.
+A visualization module(like net,instr etc) which would mimic the functionality of [``SolarSoft latest events``](http://www.lmsal.com/solarsoft/last_events/) , [``Solar Monitor``](http://solarmonitor.org/) and similar entities.
 This would include a parser to parse html/text data, custom plotting functions to overlay the html/text data over Maps,LCs.
-We intend to build a seperate visualization module (like Fido, instr etc) which would provide a set of tools for drawing up the required plots.
+We intend to build a separate visualization module (like Fido, instr etc) which would provide a set of tools for drawing up the required plots.
 We would also implement all Fido clients listed [``here``](https://drive.google.com/open?id=1JizSdVKzKu_yFHXg4Bad5xcFREedcw7MhWwVto7L9kw), in total of about 8-9 clients.

 ### 9. Benefits to The Community.
 Currently, If users want to get information about Solar events such as flare information, active regions and ``ACE Real time Solar Wind data``, they would have to go to [``Solar Monitor``](http://solarmonitor.org/), [``Solarsoft latest events``](http://www.lmsal.com/solarsoft/last_events/) and other similar websites to get the requisite information.
 On top of it, to get plots between a particular time, a user would have to manually enter the timerange and navigate through the entire site, through pop-up style windows to see the interactive plots, something like this,![](https://github.com/sudk1896/SunPy-plot-images/blob/master/GOES-X-ray.png)